-- Lots of machines (your laptop; Theta) represent integers as 32 bit little endian.
+- Lots of machines (your laptop; Polaris) represent integers as 32 bit little endian.
 What if you went back in time and ran this code on BlueGene - Summit and ascent are powerpc64le - We wrote row-wise.
 What if you wanted to write a column of data? - What impact would a header have on data layout?
 Are there other options?

-HANDS-ON 4: using Darshan
+HANDS-ON: using Darshan

-- 1. Find the darshan log for the last exercise - 2.
-View the raw counters with "darshan-parser" - 3.
-Generate a report - You might have to transfer PDF locally to view - 4.
-Find the darshan log for the exercise #2 - Hint: you can't! why not? - ...or can you?
+- Find the darshan log for the last exercise

+- View the raw counters with "darshan-parser"

+- Generate a report

+- You might have to transfer PDF locally to view

-• Hint: https://www.alcf.anl.gov/support-center/theta/darshan
+- Find the darshan log for the exercise #2

+- Hint: you can't! why not?

+- ...or can you?

+- Hint: https://docs.alcf.anl.gov/theta/performance-tools/darshan/ (for older Theta machine but still applies to Polaris)